 Any teacher candidate who completes the professional semester but receives a non-passing grade for the semester is ineligible to apply for the State of Indiana teaching license.
 Should the teacher candidate wish to repeat the professional semester, he or she must submit a letter in writing to the CFE.
 The letter must identify areas of deficiencies as well as a plan to remediate those deficiencies.
 The CFE and the DTP head will determine if the teacher candidate will be allowed to resume student teaching.

 Student Appeals Committee

 After one academic semester the teacher candidate may appeal any decisions made by the CFE or the DTP head with the Student Appeals Committee (SAC).
 The SAC is comprised of two tenured faculty members and one non-tenured faculty member.
 The appeals committee will determine if the teacher candidate will be allowed to resume student teaching.
 The decision of the appeals committee is final.
 A teacher candidate may repeat his or her professional semester only one time.
 The teacher candidate will be responsible for all fees associated with completing his or her professional semester.

 - FALL placement application due first Friday of November of the previous fall semester

 - SPRING Placement application due the first Friday of April of the preceding spring semester

-Student Teaching applications will not be accepted past the deadline.
+Student Teaching applications with completion in Taskstrem will not be accepted past the deadline.
 If a student turns in an application after the deadline, they will not be considered for student teaching until the following semester.